 The farm had numerous fruit trees growing, anything from enormous: jackfruits, lychee to oranges to name but a few.
 It was very well laid out and most interesting to venture around even if it was just to see how it was all laid out.
 Most of the fruit had either been picked or had not matured yet, but it was still very interesting.

 Afterwards we drove on to a strawberry farm.
 Well, the thought of strawberries just got Annie’s saliva glands working overtime.

-Annie was determined to get her punnet of strawberries, but memories of fruit picking when I was a child reminded me that this was a backbreaking job, so instead I sat down and penned my diary.
+Annie was determined to get her punnet of strawberries, but for me the memories of fruit picking when I was a child came flooding back, being a backbreaking ritual, so I decided to pen my diary instead.

-Back at our resort and after a rest we decided that we would set off in the hope that we’d see the sunset, but when we reached a suitable plateaux, the sun had already dipped behind the mountains, leaving the sky looking more of a greyish yellowy colour than anything else.
+Back at our resort and after a rest we decided that we would set off in the hope that we’d see the sunset, but when we reached a suitable plateaux, wed just missed it.

 Tuesday December 30th 2014

-After breakfast, we set off to find the Wat Pha Sorn Kaew, ‘Temple of Glass Cliff.’
-Which was a magnificent glistening Buddhist monastery and temple, worth all the weight in gold in see it.
+Today, we went to visit the Wat Pha Sorn Kaew, ‘Temple of Glass Cliff.’
+Which was a magnificent, glistening, Buddhist monastery and temple, worth all the weight in gold in see.

 The Wat (temple) was set on a peak of over 830 metres near the town of Khaew Son.
 Surrounded by mountainous rugged peaks of enchanting scenery.

 It was claimed that the temple uniqueness and spectacular construction was significant to rival that of Notre Dame in Paris, Sistine Chapel in Rome and the Taj Mahal in India, yet it was said that it was almost unknown by the outside world and many Thais didn’t even know of its existence.